peteroupc/peteroupc.github.io/randomfunc.md

 <a id=von_Mises_distribution></a>
 ### von Mises distribution

 The von Mises distribution describes a distribution of circular angles.
 In the pseudocode below, the `mean` is the mean angle, `kappa` is a shape parameter, and the method can return a number within &pi; of that mean.
-The algorithm below is the Best-Fisher algorithm from 1979 (as described in Devroye 1986 with errata incorporated).
+The algorithm below is the Best&ndash;Fisher algorithm from 1979 (as described in Devroye 1986 with errata incorporated).

     METHOD VonMises(mean, kappa)
         if kappa < 0: return error